9 ‘Harmless’ Phrases That Hurt Kids More Than You Think

 5. That’s life.

-Mendi Baron, LCSW and CEO of Moriah Behavioral Health says adults tend to use this phrase as a catch all for when something bad happens.
-This implication can cause a child to internalize that all life is made up of bad things, causing unnecessary fear and worry.
+Mendi Baron, LCSW and CEO of Moriah Behavioral Health, says adults tend to use this phrase as a catch-all for when something bad happens.
+This implication can cause a child to internalize that life is made up of awful things, causing unnecessary fear and worry.
 “We never say ‘That’s life’ to good things that happen.
-Explaining that certain things in life are going to happen is ok, but we tend to only generalize the negative things,” says Baron.
+Explaining that certain things in life are going to happen is ok, but we tend to only generalize the negative things,” Baron says.

 Related: 8 Ways to Say ‘No’ to Your Kid (Without Actually Saying It)